 Farmer educator Bob Streit added, "In reality, citrus production is down by over 50% from ten years ago due to the irrigation water being polluted by the pesticide.
 Independent soil analysis by qualified labs and the USGS (US Geological Survey) have confirmed the contamination of both the soil and water.
 The chelation effect is weakening the trees so much that they are being killed by weak bacteria."

 The fact is that the EPA has admitted to a team of scientists and myself, in person, that they do not have any long-term animal studies with blood analysis on any of the final formulations of Roundup.
 As it is their policy to only require safety studies on one declared active chemical ingredient, not the final formulation of any chemical products, it is scientifically unfounded to claim that final formulations of glyphosate-based herbicides are safe in any capacity or amount.

-Clearly, the EPA approval of glyphosate must be denied and consumers and farmers alike would benefit from using alternative methods in citrus growing.
+The EPA approval of glyphosate must be denied, and consumers and farmers alike would benefit from using alternative methods in citrus growing.